briandconnelly/pushoverr/README.md

 [![BSD License](https://img.shields.io/badge/license-BSD-brightgreen.svg)](https://opensource.org/licenses/BSD-2-Clause)
 [![CRAN_Status_Badge](http://www.r-pkg.org/badges/version/pushoverr)](https://cran.r-project.org/package=pushoverr)

+pushoverr allows you to send push notifications to mobile devices or the desktop using [Pushover](https://pushover.net/).
+These notifications can display job status, results, scraped web data, or any other text or numeric data.
 Got some R code that takes a while to complete?
-Enough time to take a little walk or go get a coffee, but maybe not long enough to go home for the day? pushoverr is an R package that allows you to send push notifications via [Pushover](https://pushover.net/) to your mobile devices (iOS or Android) or desktop.
+Enough time to take a little walk or go get a coffee, but maybe not long enough to go home for the day?
 Now you'll be able to easily let yourself or your group know when it's done.